Stocks Vs. Bonds: The Long-Term Performance Data

 - S&P 500 Index 8.11%

 Best Performing Bond Market Segments, 5 Years

-The past five years has been a time of improving economic conditions, a gradual increase in investors' appetite for risk, improving corporate earnings, and a broad rally in U.S. equities.
-It has led to outperformance for the bond market segments that are most sensitive to economic conditions: high yield bonds, senior loans, and emerging market debt.
-When looking at these numbers, it's important to keep in mind that these numbers will almost certainly not be repeated in the next five years:
+The last five years of the period were a time of steadily improving economic conditions, a gradual increase in investors' appetite for risk, improving corporate earnings, and a broad rally in U.S. equities.
+It has led to outperformance for the bond market segments that are most sensitive to economic conditions: high-yield bonds, senior loans, and emerging market debt.
+It's important to keep in mind that these numbers were not repeated in the following five-year period: